awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-manifest-splice-insert-example.md

 **DASH personalized response example for splice insert**
 AWS Elemental MediaTailor personalizes the ad avails with advertising specifications\.
 The personalizations reflect the viewer data that is received from the player and the advertising campaigns that are currently underway\.

-The following example shows an ad avail after MediaTailor personalizes it:
+The following example shows an ad avail after MediaTailor personalizes it\.

 ```
   <Period id="46041_1" start="PT48H10M2.036S">